 Natural chemicals are found in the foods we eat.
 Food is composed of protein, carbohydrate, fat and various nutrients as well as a number of natural chemicals.
 These naturally occurring molecules often add flavour and smell to food.
 Sometimes they will trigger symptoms in unlucky individuals.

-- Monosodium glutamate (MSG, 620, 621) - was originally isolated from seaweed in 1908 by a Japanese chemist.
-It also occurs naturally in such foods as camembert cheese, Parmesan cheese, tomatoes, soy sauce and mushrooms.
+- Monosodium glutamate (MSG, additive numbers 620 and 621) was originally isolated from seaweed in 1908 by a Japanese chemist.
+Glutamates also occur naturally in such foods as camembert cheese, Parmesan cheese, tomatoes, soy sauce and mushrooms.
 MSG stimulates nerve endings, perhaps accounting for its function as a flavour enhancer when it is added to food.

 - Vasoactive amines such as tyramine, serotonin and histamine are well known triggers of migraines in some patients and are present naturally in pineapples, bananas, baked meat, vegetables, red wine, wood-matured white wine, avocados, chocolate, citrus fruits and mature cheese.
 Amines can act directly on small blood vessels to expand their capacity, perhaps accounting for their effect on flushing, migraines and nasal congestion in some patients.